soundsrc/git-lfs-fcgi/README.md

 ### OpenBSD httpd

-OpenBSD is a bit more tricky as the default webserver is chroot'ed to /var/www and the FastCGI socket should be located inside the webserver chroot.
+OpenBSD httpd is a bit more tricky as the default webserver is chroot'ed to /var/www and the FastCGI socket must be located inside the webserver chroot.

 First, create a directory for the git-lfs socket:
 ```